 Developing purposeful, multigenerational neighborhoods where the entire community organizes around a potentially long-term social challenge with which some residents are struggling (these communities become both the support structure and the vehicle for action).

-Seth seeks to transform American democracy by increasing electoral and citizen participation on all fronts.
+Seth Flaxman seeks to transform American democracy by increasing electoral and citizen participation on all fronts.

 Providing reader-reviewed news on which citizens can rely by aggregating quality news stories that are rated for journalistic quality by news consumers themselves.

 Leading the way for women who reshaped the workforce to reshape retirement.

 Leading the call to engage millions of baby boomers in encore careers by combining personal meaning, continued income, and social impact to produce a windfall of human talent to solve society’s greatest problems.

 Katherine Freund is changing norms about driving and creating a shared-ride transportation approach that allows older Americans to transition from driving to being driven through a whole-community solution that keeps them mobile and active while staying in their homes.